Find out all about our rebrand, website redesign, and the CAT graduates that helped make it happen.

 CAT: We have moved from CAT orange to CAT red – tell us about our new colour!

 PSV: It was a controversial change, when it was presented to the teams it became apparent that the orange had become outdated.
 The red is bold and a great new direction.

 CAT: What, in your opinion, should good website design do?

 PSV: It should communicate everything the user needs in as short and concise chunks as possible, making sure that they can always make a buying decision in one page.
-That would include your about page, or any sub pages of the site.
+That would include your About page or any sub-pages of the site.

 I like the ever-growing and expanding nature of this industry, the exciting opportunity of being able to work with all different types of clients, and the challenge of constantly being faced with problems that need solutions.”Peter Singh-Vigilante

-CAT: When did you graduate from CAT? and from what program.
+CAT: When did you graduate from CAT and from what program?

 CAT: How did you segue from animation to GWD?

-PSV: I was originally a painter and artist who was heavily into programing and gaming; 3D was a direction I thought I wanted to go in my career, but fate led me back to websites and programming.
+PSV: I was originally a painter and artist who was heavily into programming and gaming; 3D was a direction I thought I wanted to go in my career, but fate led me back to websites and programming.
 But 3D was really helpful in understanding the creative side of web development, and even programming.
-It also expanded the skills sets for what I could offer in web development – for example video and 3D technology.
+It also expanded the skill sets for what I could offer in web development – for example video and 3D technology.

 iF: What do you like best about what you do today?